-The architectural plans proposes a water tank design which has vertical slat features which will help the vertical antennas to blend in.
+The architectural plans proposes a water tank design which has the antennas built into the water tank design as vertical slat features which are architecturally compatible.

 2. The antenna shall be mounted on a wall of an existing building in a configuration as flush to the wall as technically possible and shall not project above the wall on which it is mounted unless for technical reasons the antenna needs to project above the roofline.
 In no event shall an antenna project more than 10-feet above the roofline.